Cisco-AMP/nexus_api_check/README.md

 Tests the API functionality of a Sonatype Nexus server.

-**CAUTION** These are *functional* tests which means they will be making actual changes to your Nexus server.
-The tests are designed to be sandboxed within their own repo and use UUIDs in order to reduce the chance of collisions with actual content, but it is **highly** recommended that you have a backup before running these!
+**CAUTION!** These are *functional* tests which means they will be making *actual changes* to your Nexus server.
+The tests are designed to be sandboxed within their own repositories and use UUIDs in order to reduce the chance of collisions with actual content, but it is **highly** recommended that you have a backup before running these!

-If you'd like to take extra care, you can create a separate blob store specifically for testing and change the `DEFAULT_BLOBSTORE_NAME` in all the scripts within `spec/repo_scripts/`.
+If you'd like to take extra care, you can create a separate blob store specifically for testing and change the `DEFAULT_BLOBSTORE_NAME` in all the creation scripts within `spec/repo_scripts/`.

 ## Nexus Versions Supported